The Sovereign Base Areas of Akrotiri and Dhekelia are part of Cyprus‘ numbering plan.

 Remaining digits: represent the remainder of the subscriber number.

-Mobile numbers being with digit ‘9’ (except for numbers staring with 900 or 909).
+Mobile numbers being with digit ‘9’ (except for numbers starting with 900 or 909).
 The second digit identifies the mobile carrier.
 They are dialed the same way as all other numbers in Cyprus.

 ’00’ is used as an international exit code when dialing an international call from Akrotiri and Dhekelia.